-CHANGES TO TRANSPORTATION: A written message in Class Dojo or in an agenda is necessary to change from the normal way a child goes home.
+CHANGES TO TRANSPORTATION: A written message is necessary to change from the normal way a child goes home.
 Transportation changes by phone will not be accepted.
-All transportation changes must be received in writing/ email.
-You may notify the front office via email NO LATER THAN 3:00p.m. at HoltC@pcsb.org AND Cuanges-borg.
+All transportation changes must be received in writing.
+You may notify the front office via email NO LATER THAN 3:00 p.m. at CumbieJ@pcsb.org or a fax to (727) 552-1701.
 After that time, we cannot guarantee that the message will get to your child before the end of the day.
+Students will NOT be permitted to call home after school to change pickup arrangements.